 I am sure you are not at all surprised that we add a bottle of Negra Modelo in the marinade.
 Given our cooking with beer orientation… Negra Modelo is a fine representative of the flavorful Vienna lager style, one of our favorite.
 Remember how Mexico saved the style from extinction?
 I explained in this informative post.

 Whereas al pastor marinated with beer for the trompo will not work out so great cost wise, when you are cooking for your own pleasure you can indulge and leverage the robust flavor enhancing potential of Negra Modelo by including it in your marinade.
-Chris and I have a long standing addiction to flavoring meat with Vienna lager.
+We are big fans of flavoring meat with Vienna lager, including beer marinated steak.

 Note: Even though I keep using the terms marinade/marinate, what is really going on here is brining.
 There is salt in the marinade, which technically makes it a brine.